phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 268882
+#Total Number of Tweets: 434679
-#Number of Clinton Tweets: 247271
+#Number of Trump Tweets: 269526
-#Number of Rubio Tweets: 83267
+#Number of Clinton Tweets: 247624
-#Number of Sanders Tweets: 60490
+#Number of Rubio Tweets: 83413
-#Number of Carson Tweets: 36979
+#Number of Sanders Tweets: 60696
-#Number of Bush Tweets: 27583
+#Number of Carson Tweets: 37052
-#Total Number of Tweets:
+#Number of Bush Tweets: 27656
 ---